Editor’s Note: Read more about Egypt’s historic presidential election at CNNArabic.com.

 Morsi was not originally his party’s pick for the country’s top post.
 He was called on to step in after the first choice was disqualified.
 Khairat al-Shater was among three candidates who were told they did not meet candidacy requirements.

-The Muslim Brotherhood had originally pledged not to seek the presidency, but the group reversed its decision as the election approached.
+The Muslim Brotherhood had originally pledged not to seek the presidency, noted the Financial Times.

 Morsi has served as a central behind-the-scenes player for much of the past decade, Eric Trager of the Washington Institute for Near East Policy wrote in a column for The New Republic.